Bugmark-Simulator/bugmark_simulation/README.md

 2. To clean the database, run `~/src/bugmark_simulation/exercise/simulation/script/reset_scr`
 3. Next, create users by running `~/src/bugmark_simulation/exercise/simulation/script/user_gen_scr`
 4. Before we can simulate behavior, we need to generate issues `~/src/bugmark_simulation/exercise/simulation/script/issue_gen_scr`
-5. Now that we have a fully populated simulation setting with users, projects, and issues, we can start the background activity, which we call the nightly script `~/src/bugmark_simulation/exercise/simulation/script/nightly_scr`
+5. Now that we have a fully populated simulation setting with users, projects, and issues, we can start the background activity.
+Do this from the RESEARCHER CONTROL PANEL using the yellow button "Simulation is NOT running".
-3. To simulate the behavior of funders and workers who create offers, do work, and form contracts, run `~/src/bugmark_simulation/exercise/simulation/script/simulate_worker_funder`
+6. To simulate the behavior of funders and workers who create offers, do work, and form contracts, run `~/src/bugmark_simulation/exercise/simulation/script/simulate_worker_funder`

 ## Helpful Commands